Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 This is how the other side of my hallway turned out!
 Click here to read how you can make your own United States string art for cheap!!

-The shaker doors are not perfect but I love how they came out!
-Thanks for stopping by!
+The DIY shaker doors are not perfect but I love how they came out!